Table of Contents

 - Unsupported file system

-- The request failed due to fatal device hardware error
+- The request failed due to a fatal device hardware error

 - Unknown disk not initialized